 Workplace fires can happen unexpectedly.
 So, it is very important to know what to do in case it occurs in your building.

-The first important steps to take are to activate your alarm system to alert all the employees and call 911.
+The first important step to take is to activate your alarm system to alert all the employees and call 911.
 Remember not to hang up when talking to an emergency responder until he tells you to.

 You may consider extinguishing a small fire using a fire extinguisher if you are trained or you know how to use it.
 Otherwise, never use it.
 If the fire seems too big for you to handle or is getting uncontrollable, then you should leave the building.
 Make sure to carefully follow the escape routes and go to the designated meeting place.
 When exiting the building, close the doors and even the windows to prevent the fire from traveling further.